erykjj/jwlFusion/README.md

 <img src="res/dbFusion_wide.png" width=100%>
 <img src="res/logo_tm.png">

+### Looking for Android/iOS programmers for a joint project

 Commandline/terminal **merge utility** for `.jwlibrary` backups created by the *JW Library* app[^1]

 Keep your originals until you've confirmed all is well ;-)